 (For Ri Yong Ho, former Chief of the KPA General Staff, go here)

 Ri Yong Ho is the DPRK’s Foregin Minister.
 He is also an alternate (candidate) member of the Workers’ Party of Korea [WPK] Political Bureau and member of the WPK Central Committee.
 Ri is a 3rd generation DPRK elite and a protégé of Kang Sok Ju.
-For nearly 20 years has been one of the central diplomatic managers of the country’s relations with the US, UN and the ROK and a primary interlocutor with representatives of the US during official, Track 1.5 and Track 2 discussions.
+For nearly 20 years he has been one of the central diplomatic managers of the country’s relations with the US, UN and the ROK and a primary interlocutor with representatives of the US during official, Track 1.5 and Track 2 discussions.

 Ri began his career at the Ministry Of Foreign Affairs in 1978.
 From 1979 to 1984 he held the title of secretary at the DPRK’s embassy in Zimbabwe.
 From 1985 to 1988 he held the same position at the DPRK’s embassy in Sweden.
 Ri Yong Ho returned to Pyongyang in 1988.
 From 1988 to 1995 he was a manager of the Foreign Ministry’s International Organizations Bureau, eventually promoted to deputy director-general.

 Ri Yong Ho accompanied DPRK Foreign Minister Pak Ui Chun on his trip through Asia, including to the ASEAN forum in Hanoi, in July 2010 and participated in interactions with US and ROK officials (jointly and severally) during 2011 to 2013.
 Ri was appointed Vice Minister of Foreign Affairs 23 September 2010, replacing Kim Kye Kwan who was promoted to Senior Vice Minister of Foreign Affairs.
 He was elected an alternate (candidate) member to the WPK Central Committee on September 28, 2010.